ektrah/nsec/docs/install.md

 ### .NET Framework

 Running NSec on recent versions of .NET Framework might work as well but is untested.
-It seems at least the following conditions must be met: First, the project needs to use [*<PackageReference>* package references](https://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html#what-about-other-project-types-that-are-not-net-core);
+It seems at least the following conditions are required to be met:
+First, the project needs to use [*<PackageReference>* package references](https://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html#what-about-other-project-types-that-are-not-net-core);
-*Packages.config* projects don't work.
+projects using *Packages.config* don't work.
 Second, the project needs to have the [Platform Target](https://docs.microsoft.com/en-us/visualstudio/ide/reference/build-page-project-designer-csharp) set to **x64** or **x86**; other platform targets -- including *Any CPU* -- don't work.